 Getting to Kelmend is possible from Montenegro or Albania.
 From Podgorica (capital of Montenegro) you need to pass to the border of Montenegro – Albania (Hani i Hotit) then head to Lëpushë.
-Total distance is 79 km.
-From Tirana, first you need to go to Shkodra, then follow the road to Hani i Hotit.
+The total distance is 79 km.
+From Tirana, first, you need to go to Shkodra, then follow the road to Hani i Hotit.
 After arriving there, turn right to go to Lëpushë.
 The distance is 189 km.

 During the road, you will go through a very beautiful view called Leqet e Hotit.
 A stop there is “mandatory”.

 Where to sleep and eat

 In Kelmend region there are a lot of Guesthouses, which are cheap, traditional, cozy and they serve you very delicious food.
 During the summer, the Guesthouses are usually full of tourists, so make sure to book them early.

 We went for a hike in Maja e Vajushës (Talijanka) peak 2’056 m/alt.
 Unfortunately, it was very very foggy so we couldn’t enjoy the view from the top, which is stunning.

 The hike itself is an easy one and you will see some very beautiful views.
 The terrain is meadowy and you have water sources in 2 spots.
 In the first spot, you will see a very beautiful waterfall in a forest:

 You will continue through the forest for around 1.5 km.
 Then, you will start seeing some very beautiful hills, which you need to climb to reach the peak.

 The total distance for this trail is around 9 km.
 There are two water sources, therefore you need to take around 1.5-2 liters of water.